futurehood/DeCent-Core/README.md

 This repository serves as a hub for the DeCent-Core project.

-DeCent-Core allows users to use DWAs to access Web420.
+DeCent-Core allows users to access Web420 via Decentralized Web Applications (DWAs).

 The application is written in Kotlin and uses Kotlin Multiplatform to target Windows, Linux, Android, and MacOS.
 The codebase will be open-sourced shortly, more below.